dywisor/roverlay/doc/rst/usage.rst

 ---------

 The *overlay* is roverlay's central data structure that represents a *portage overlay*.
-It's organized in a tree structure (overlay root, categories, package directories) and implements all overlay-related functionality:
+It is organized in a tree structure (overlay root, categories, package directories) and implements all overlay-related functionality:

 * Scan the *portage overlay* for existing ebuilds